 In most cases you will be entitled to choose your superannuation fund.
 If you’re eligible for SG, and you’re eligible to choose your own super fund, then your employer must give you a Standard Choice Form to enable you to choose a super fund.

 If you don’t make a choice, then your super contributions are paid into a super fund chosen by your employer, or in some cases, paid into a super fund specified in an industry agreement or award.
 If you don’t make a choice, the super fund that your SG contributions will be paid into, will be a MySuper product.
-You can find out more about MySuper products by referring to our SuperGuide article MySuper: 113 super funds now available.
+You can find out more about MySuper products by referring to our SuperGuide article What is MySuper, and which super funds are MySuper funds?.

 In the first instance, you can ask your employer for the name of the super fund where your employer’s super contributions (made on your behalf) are paid.